MasterZesty/MasterZesty/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🌱 &nbsp;My area of interest are Front end Web Development, python programming, Deep learning, embedded systems.\
+🌱 &nbsp;My area of interest are Full Stack Web Development, Python programming , Data engineering.\
 ✉️ &nbsp;You can shoot me an email at kgn272000@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Resume]() for more details about me.
 I'm open to feedback and suggestions!